KamilleModules/Ekom/doc/backoffice/backoffice-brainstorm.md

 The context vars represent the default environment the admin user is interacting with.

 The shop should be chosen first.

+Then the lang is the lang used to visualize the backoffice.
+For instance if you display an user address, then the country label is displayed using the selected lang.

 Then the currency is the display currency: the currency in which prices will be displayed in the back office, not the shop.base_currency_id!